The most popular books in English

 Franklin W. Dixon

-Footprints Under The Window is Volume 12 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.
-This book was written for the Stratemeyer Syndicate in 1933, purportedly by Leslie McFarlane; however, the writing style is noticeably different from other …
+What Happened at Midnight is Volume 10 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.
+This book was written for the Stratemeyer Syndicate by Leslie McFarlane in 1931.
+Between 1959 and 1973 the first 38 volumes of this series were systematically …

 Peter O'Donnell